-To support clustered environments, you can select the application, instance and host in each dashboard.
+In order to monitor clustered environments thoroughly you are able to select data based on application, instance and host or aggregated visualisations.
 If you don't select a instance and a host, you get aggregated metrics.

 Stagemonitor includes the awesome Metrics library.
 You can use it to track additional metrics - either programmatically or declaratively by adding annotations.

-The request dashboard gives you information about the statistical distribution of your page response times, the througput and error rate.
-You can also easily identify the requests with the highest response time, throughput and error rate.
+The request dashboard gives you information about the statistical distribution of your response times, the throughput and error rate.